 What is your favourite flavours?

-I like the Caramel Corn, the Buttered Popcorn, the Grape Jelly and especially the … More on following page.
-Click here to continue reading
+I like the Caramel Corn, the Buttered Popcorn, the Grape Jelly and especially the … Continue reading

 I met up with Angie of Seasaltwithfood for lunch at Sophie’s Cosmic Cafe in Kitsilano.
 It was a beautiful summer day.
 Kitsilano is a great neighborhood with lots of shops and restaurants.